sandfox/node-hapi-redis/README.md

 Options:
 - `redisLibrary`:  passing in a `redis` module to override the one bundled with this module. optional.
+- `enablePromises` enables promise support for the default library.
+Note that this option has no effect when specifying a `redisLibrary` of your own. optional.
 - `connection`: an object or string that is passed through to [basic-redis-factory](https://github.com/sandfox/node-basic-redis-factory/tree/v0.0.3#api) as the 2nd argument.
 The relevant part of the docs are reproduced here for ease of reference:

 `connection` can either be a url connection string (i.e `redis://user:password@127.0.0.1:6379`) or an object.